Federalist Party: Ideology and policies

 The Federalists were dominated by businessmen and merchants in the major cities who supported a strong national government.
 The party was closely linked to the modernizing, urbanizing, financial policies of Alexander Hamilton.
 These policies included the funding of the national debt and also assumption of state debts incurred during the Revolutionary War, the incorporation of a national Bank of the United States, the support of manufactures and industrial development, and the use of a tariff to fund the Treasury.
 While it has long been accepted that commercial groups are in support of the Federalists and agrarian groups are in support of the Democratic-Republicans, recent studies have shown that support for Federalists was also evident in agrarian groups.
 In foreign affairs, the Federalists opposed the French Revolution, engaged in the "Quasi War" (an undeclared naval war) with France in 1798–99, sought good relations with Britain and sought a strong army and navy.
 Ideologically, the controversy between Democratic-Republicans and Federalists stemmed from a difference of principle and style.
 In terms of style, the Federalists feared mob rule, thought an educated elite should represent the general populace in national governance and favored national power over state power.
 Democratic-Republicans distrusted Britain, bankers, merchants and did not want a powerful national government.
 The Federalists, notably Hamilton, were distrustful of "the people", the French and the Republicans.
 In the end, the nation synthesized the two positions, adopting representative democracy and a strong nation state.
 Just as importantly, American politics by the 1820s accepted the two-party system whereby rival parties stake their claims before the electorate and the winner takes control of majority in state legislatures and the Congress and gains governorships and the presidency.

-As time went on, the Federalists lost appeal with the average voter and were generally not equal to the tasks of party organization; hence they grew steadily weaker as the political triumphs of the Democratic-Republican Party grew.
 For economic and philosophical reasons, the Federalists tended to be pro-British—the United States engaged in more trade with Great Britain than with any other country—and vociferously opposed Jefferson's Embargo Act of 1807 and the seemingly deliberate provocation of war with Britain by the Madison Administration.
 During "Mr. Madison's War", as they called it, the Federalists made a temporary comeback.
 However, they lost all their gains and more during the patriotic euphoria that followed the war.
 The membership was aging rapidly, but a few young men from New England did join the cause, most notably Daniel Webster.